caolan/async/README.md

 * `task(callback, results)` - A function which receives two arguments: (1) a `callback(err, result)`
-  which must be called when finished, passing `err` (which can be `null`) and the `result` of the function's execution, and (2) a `results` object, containing the results of the previously executed functions (if nested inside another controll flow).
+  which must be called when finished, passing `err` (which can be `null`) and the `result` of the function's execution, and (2) a `results` object, containing the results of the previously executed functions (if nested inside another control flow).
 * `callback(err, results)` - An optional callback which is called when the task has succeeded, or after the final failed attempt.
 It receives the `err` and `result` arguments of the last attempt at completing the `task`.

-The [`retry`](#retry) function can be used as a stand-alone controll flow by passing a callback, as shown below:
+The [`retry`](#retry) function can be used as a stand-alone control flow by passing a callback, as shown below:

 ```js